dartmouth-cs98/hack-a-thing-1-maskrcnn/README.md

 # hack-a-thing-1-maskrcnn
 hack-a-thing-1-maskrcnn created by GitHub Classroom

-MaskRCNN found a microwave on the basketball hoop (see 'poor object detection-min.jpg').
+MaskRCNN found a microwave on the basketball hoop (see 'object detection 3.jpg').
 Ive never been happier.